Bolivian33000/blog-post-website/ReadMe.md

 blog-post-website
 # Blog Post Project
-This project is a simple blog post web application where you can create, edit, and delete blog posts.
+This project is a blog post web application where you can create, edit, and delete blog posts.

 # Features
 * Input the title and content of your post